alephium/docs/docs/dapps/getting-started.md

 The Typescript SDK is then able to interact with the network through REST endpoints.

+Alternatively, if you want to create a local development network with explorer support, please use `docker-compose` and follow the instructions in [alphium-stack](https://github.com/alephium/alephium-stack/tree/master/devnet#start).

 ## Compiling your contract

 Next, change the workspace to the tutorial project: